glenys-geo/map_symbol_pattern_AI_workflow/README.md

 This repository contains the MapLibre-based multi-scale test environment and supporting workflow used in the master thesis🎓:

-*"Affective Design of Symbols and Patterns with Generative Artificial Intelligence"*
+*"Affective Design of Symbols and Patterns with Generative Artificial Intelligence"* at the university of vienna.

 ## Workflow